inkanji

 愛人 looks like a pure "love + person" compound and some English-Japanese dictionaries translate it as "lover" — but in modern Japanese, 愛人 specifically means a mistress or extramarital partner, with clearly negative connotations.
 This is one of the most notorious kanji tattoo mistakes.
 Use 恋人 (koibito) for "sweetheart" or stick with 愛 alone.

-These are the most common mistakes — but context-specific errors are harder to catch.
+Context-specific errors are harder to catch.
 The kanji for “romantic passion” vs “universal devotion” vs “compassionate affection” each require different characters.
 A wrong choice isn't always obvious until a native speaker sees it.

-Verify your specific phrase with AI before you ink →
+Verify your phrase with AI before you ink →

 Frequently Asked Questions